-The good news about having a baby as a couple is that you get twice the spending power and can enjoy tax breaks.
+The good news about having a baby as a couple is that you get twice the spending power and can enjoy tax breaks when filing your income taxes.
 From your combined paychecks, how much do you make?
 How much of that number is allocated to monthly expenses?
-The number you get from subtracting the monthly expenses from income will be your savings.
+The number you get by subtracting the monthly expenses from income will be your savings.
 This amount should be well beyond the $1,000 range for a couple expecting or planning for a baby.
 Baby formula alone costs anywhere between $30 to $120, something that will constantly eat up your savings and retirement funds if you’re unprepared.

 Assess Current Living Conditions

 Is your current household kid-friendly or large enough to accommodate new tenants, particularly small and fragile children?
 If not, then it’s best to wait for a more conducive environment to raise your children.
 The crime rate and accessibility to schools, libraries, healthcare centers, and hospitals should also be considered before any attempts to conceive a child.
 Expanding your existing home to fit a baby room will also cost money thus it’s better to take care of these changes first so that it doesn’t stack with the costs of raising the child.